paloma-guth/ethics_fall2025/_casestudy/00-index.md

 In conclusion, the answer to whether true gender liberation is possible when femininity is crafted by corporate algorithms is a resounding “no”, not under the current conditions of unregulated corporate control.
 The AI influencer, in her flawless, silent perfection, is a warning.
 She is the harbinger of a future where identity itself becomes a branded product.
 The challenge now is not merely to critique the code, but to seize the means of representation.
 We must fight to ensure digital spaces become spaces for the exploration of authentic.
 For if we do not, the most pervasive mirror society holds up to women and girls will be one programmed to sell to them, not to see them.

 ## Activity

 Hands-on applications of the case study concepts.
 [Click here](https://paloma-guth.github.io/ethics_fall2025/casestudy/activity/)

 ## Discussion Questions

 Explore critical questions to deepen your understanding.
 [Click here](https://paloma-guth.github.io/ethics_fall2025/casestudy/questions/)

 ## Bibliography

-View the complete reference list.[Click here](https://paloma-guth.github.io/ethics_fall2025/casestudy/citations/)
+View the complete reference list.
+[Click here](https://paloma-guth.github.io/ethics_fall2025/casestudy/citations/)